DBradley27/Kinase-specificity-evolution/README.md

 ```
 rst
 ```
 This is a difficult file to parse.
-We provide as an '.csv' file the predicted amino acid for every site and every *Family* and *Subfamily* tested.
-We also include in this file the posterior probabilities for the most likely amino acid at each site.
+We provide as an '.csv' file the predicted amino acid for every site of every *Family* and *Subfamily* tested.
+We also include in this file the posterior probabilities for the most likely amino acid at each site:

 We include here the R code used for parsing to enable the retrieval of other posterior probabilities of interest (second most likely amino acid, third most likely amino acid, etc.)